-The NESEA Board of Directors has committed to raising $100,000 in each of the next three fiscal years to add to our operating budget.
+The NESEA Board of Directors has committed to raising an additional $100,000 in each of the next three fiscal years to add to our operating budget.
 To reach this goal, we are pursuing expanded grant and partnership opportunities and engaging the greater community to philanthropically support our work as a non-profit.

 With unprecedented involvement from our community, we have recently completed a five-year strategic plan, which provides a clear roadmap of priorities and goals moving forward.
 Funds raised through the Capacity Campaign will enable us to follow through on these thoughtfully developed plans and ensure access to all those who can benefit from our work and content.